Learning an instrument at any age is highly recommended. However, instrumental and piano practice tips for adults are different to children.

 Set yourself Short and Long Term Goals.

 Without clear goals, there’s a tendency to wander and progress slows down.
-You want to establish short and long term goals that you can measure your results and keep gaining momentum.
+You want to establish short and long-term goals so that you can measure your results and keep gaining momentum.

 I always suggest that students use the Smart Formula and write their goals at the back of their music or piano practice books.